What is Pediatric Speech Therapy? A Beginner’s Guide

 Even normal aging can cause memory impairment or moments of blanking out.
-Speech therapy can provide activities and exercises that help keep the brain sharp and improve quality of life for elderly patients.
+Speech therapy activities and exercises can help keep the brain sharp and improve quality of life for elderly patients.
 SLPs can help identify signs of dementia or Alzheimer’s or refer patients for additional testing and specialists.

 Speech therapists also assist family members and caregivers of Alzheimer’s and dementia patients with how to manage and respond to certain behaviors and keep their loved one safe at home.

 Difficulty swallowing, or coughing or choking during meals, is another common problem Davis treats in all ages.
 She shows patients different swallowing exercises and strengthening exercises for the muscles of the throat, along with recommendations for changing a person’s diet.
 It’s life-changing for a person to be able to eat out in public or attend family gatherings.

 “The most gratifying work that I do is helping people get off of feeding tubes,” she said.
 “Such a big part of our social lives is eating and going out to restaurants and family dinners.
 Depression can sink in.”

 How Speech Language Pathology helps with more than speech issues